 “Easing the Burdens of Mental Illness,” Ensign, October 2001

-“Health Practices,” LDS Newsroom
+“Health Practices,” Newsroom

 “Body,” Lesson Helps for Teaching Children